• Survey

 If you start your own business, you will put twice as much of each dollar into your town than what a chain store would.
 That’s because you buy more of your supplies and services locally, you are more likely to stock local products for sale, and you give more back to your community.
 And that’s before you turn a profit, because you spend more of your profits in town than any chain that ships all the profits off to company headquarters far away.
 Add all that up, and it’s twice as much as what chain-owned businesses keep in town.

 Yes, this is supported by research, actually by quite a bit of research.
-The American Independent Business Alliance has ten new studies on the local multiplier effect for you.
+The American Independent Business Alliance maintains a list of studies on the local multiplier effect for you.

 So even if your town did recruit some big employer to open a plant or branch in your town, you’d still be better off with a bunch of small local businesses that keep more of the prosperity in your town or region.